Calimerico/javamentor/Begginers guide.md

 ### Guide to improve code of beginners

-I really like to help people and often beginners ask me:
+I like to help people and often beginners ask me:
 "Hey I just started programming.
 Can you take a look at my code and tell me where I can improve?"

 I want to sum up things that I usually  correct in their code.
-Have in mind that this advices are meant for almost total beginners.
-Anyone who done programing more than six months for money , will not make this mistakes.
+Have in mind that this advice are meant for almost total beginners.
+Anyone who done programming more than six months for money, will not make these mistakes.

-# Write code on english language
+# Write code on English language
-You should love and speak your language but when it comes to programming, english should be used.
+You should love and speak your language but when it comes to programming, English should be used.
 # Use build tool
-I saw many times that beginners commit lib, dist, target etc. folders to the git.
+I saw many times that beginners commit lib, dist, target, etc. folders to the git.
 Don't do that.
-There are plenty of choices when it comes to build tools like Maven, Gradle, Ant etc.
+There are plenty of choices when it comes to build tools like Maven, Gradle, Ant, etc.
-I suggest you Maven for the start because most of the tutorials use maven as build tool.
-When you learn Maven it will be easier for you to start following tutorials because every non trivial tutorial include some dependency and use maven.
+I suggest you Maven for the start because most of the tutorials use maven as a build tool.
+When you learn Maven it will be easier for you to start following tutorials because every nontrivial tutorial include some dependency and use maven.
 # Use source control(and use it properly)
-Zipping your project and sending like that is not a good idea.
-It is much better to use source control like Git, SVN, TFS etc.
+Zipping your project and sending it like that is not a good idea.
+It is much better to use source control like Git, SVN, TFS, etc.
 Be careful what you commit.
 Don't commit `.idea` files, `.settings` files, `.metadata` etc.
-Your commit messages should have sense at least.
+Your commit messages should have a sense at least.
 Commit messages like "I FIXED IT" are not good(although we all do write this kind of messages from time to time :) )

 # Write unit and integration tests
-Tests can show you if your code have bug and also it acts as a documentation.
+Tests can show you if your code has a bug and also it acts as documentation.
-If someone wants to see how to use your class it will be much easier for that person to take a look at test and see how class should be used.
+If someone wants to see how to use your class it will be much easier for that person to take a look at the test and see how the class should be used.

 # Start using javax.validation annotations
-Imagine creating method for sending http request to some external url.
+Imagine creating a method for sending an HTTP request to some external URL.
 Params `url` and `method` are mandatory and you should receive `Exception` if you pass `null`.

 ```